news

 Study I: Functional characterization of anti-C3bBb autoantibodies and C3 Glomerulopathy phenotype.
 Julia has developed new biochemical assays to identify IgG autoantibodies targeting the C3BbB convertase, and found association of autoantibodies function with the complement alternative pathway overactivation and the disease severity of C3 Glomerulopathy.

-Study 2: Spectrum of anti-factor B associated glomerular diseases in adults.
+Study II: Spectrum of anti-factor B associated glomerular diseases in adults.
 Julia highlighted that anti-Factor B was strongly associated with infection-associated glomerulonephritis.
 The functional characterization of these autoantibodies highlighted the proconvertase C3bB formation and the C3bBb stabilization as two important mechanisms of alternative pathway dysregulation.

-Study 3: Monoclonal immunoglobulins in C3 glomerulopathy and primary immunoglobulin-associated membranoproliferative glomerulonephritis.
+Study III: Monoclonal immunoglobulins in C3 glomerulopathy and primary immunoglobulin-associated membranoproliferative glomerulonephritis.
 Julia observed that monoclonal gammopathy-associated to C3G or primary Ig-MPGN is associated with a poor renal outcome and a chronic systemic overactivation of the complement classical pathway.

 Overall this work provides new pieces in our understanding of the pathophysiology of complement-mediated glomerulopathies but also paves the way for the use of new diagnostic assays for C3bBb convertase targeting autoantibodies and complement-targeted therapies to improve patient outcomes.